WARP-LUTs -- Walsh-Assisted Relaxation for Probabilistic Look Up Tables: Limitations and Future Work

 \section{Limitations and Future Work}

-With access to larger computational resources, it would be valuable to investigate how WARP-LUTs perform for substantially larger models (on the order of one billion parameters) and across different architectures — including the convolutional networks for which we already have a working implementation.
+With access to larger computational resources, it would be valuable to investigate how WARP-LUTs perform for substantially larger models (on the order of one billion parameters) and across different architectures.
 All results in this paper were obtained using PyTorch’s default GPU support, without any dedicated CUDA kernels.
 Exploring optimized kernels for both DLGNs and WARP-LUTs will provide a more realistic assessment of their respective training efficiencies.

 A key motivation for this work lies in scalability.
-While DLGNs scale doubly exponentially with the number of gate inputs, WARP-LUTs scale only exponentially, making it, in principle, possible to learn four-input logic blocks with only 16 trainable parameters per node instead of roughly 65,000.
-Whether training such models converges reliably on standard benchmarks remains to be shown.
+While DLGNs scale doubly exponentially with the number of gate inputs, WARP-LUTs scale only exponentially, making it possible to learn four-input logic blocks with only 16 trainable parameters per node instead of roughly 65,000.
 If successful, this would open the door to even more efficient deployment on modern FPGAs, where multi-input look-up tables represent the fundamental computational units.
 Our method will be compared to other LUT-based state-of-the-art methods, such as TreeLUT~\cite{khataei2025treelut} or Differentiable Weightless Neural Networks~\cite{bacellar2024differentiable}.